 Jim Douglas: The message back to Regan should be that, if this approach is right, that diverse State representation is welcome.

-ACTION ITEM: AFWA will form a working group representing States and trade associations to figure out what State data can be used on the program viewer to tell the WSFR story.
+ACTION ITEM: AFWA will form a working group with State, WSFR, and trade association representation to figure out what State data can be used on the program viewer to tell the WSFR story.

 Wrap-Up, Review of Action Items and Decision Points